d2l-ai/d2l-en/chapter_introduction/intro.md

 In probabilistic terms, we typically are interested in estimating the conditional probability $P(y|x)$.
-While it's just one among several approaches to machine learning, supervised learning accounts for the majority of machine learning in practice.
+While it is just one among several approaches to machine learning, supervised learning accounts for the majority of machine learning in practice.
 Partly, that's because many important tasks can be described crisply as estimating the probability of some unknown given some available evidence: